Discover Kerala & Sri Lanka

 Your accommodation in both India and Sri Lanka will consist mainly of guesthouses and hostels, with the exception of your homestay in Alleppey, which will be in a green palm hut.
 Generally, your accommodation will be on the basic side, but all of our hostels and guesthouses on route are clean and comfortable and are in a great location at each destination.
 You'll generally share a room with between two and four people of the same sex, the number of people to a room may vary.

-Most meals aren’t included on this trip, other than two lunches, one dinner, and one breakfast at your Alleppey homestay, breakfast at the Sthree Craft Shop and Café in Kandy and lunch with a local community at a village on the way to Anuradhapura, which gives you a great opportunity to sample a range of Asia’s delicious food.
+3 breakfasts, 3 lunches and 2 dinners are included on this tour.
+You will need to purchase the rest of your meals yourself, which gives you a great opportunity to sample a range of Asia’s delicious food.
 Do let us know if you have any dietary requirements when you book.

 To get a flight quote simply use the form below, or contact our fantastic flights team on 01892 277037.

 You’ll need to arrange your flight to arrive in Kochi International Airport (COK) on day one of your itinerary, the trip welcome meeting starts around 6pm on this day so please arrive in time for this.
 Your trip ends in Hikkaduwa on day 18, so you’ll need to arrange transport to Colombo and return flights or onward travel from Colombo Bandaranaike International Airport (CMB), which is around a 3-4 hour from Hikkaduwa drive, so please make sure you allow plenty of time to get to the airport and for check in.